Cary Lawn

-Cary Lawn is a historic mansion in Dresden, Tennessee, USA.
+Cary Lawn is a historic mansion in Dresden, Tennessee, United States.

 History

 The mansion was completed in 1923.
 It was built for Rhea Preston Cary and his wife, Charlie Ewing.

 It was purchased by Ned McWherter in 1984.
 McWherter went on to serve as the 46th Governor of Tennessee from 1987 to 1995.

 Architectural significance

 It has been listed on the National Register of Historic Places since June 18, 1992.